LizDW/flutter_debugprint_web_issue/README.md

 # Issue

-when a Flutter project is run in release mode on the web, debugPrint() prints to the console surfacing print statements used for debuging purposes.
+When a Flutter project is run in release mode on the web, debugPrint() prints to the console surfacing print statements used for debuging purposes.

 ## Reproduction Steps